wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-planned-maintenance.md

 <!--Image reference-->
 ![][image2]

-Use the viewer to determine which virtual machines are configured in a multi-instance configuration using the Azure Management Portal, Azure PowerShell, or Azure CLI.
+Use the viewer to determine which virtual machines are configured in a multi-instance configuration using the Azure portal, Azure PowerShell, or Azure CLI.
 For example, to determine which virtual machines are in a multi-instance configuration, you can browse the list of virtual machines with the Availability Set column added to the virtual machines browse dialog.
-In the following example, t In the following example, the Example-VM1 and Example-VM2 virtual machines are in a muilti-instance configuration: 
+In the following example, the Example-VM1 and Example-VM2 virtual machines are in a muilti-instance configuration:
-

 <!--Image reference-->
 ![][image4]
-

 ## Single-instance configuration updates